merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

                        --overwrite-output-destinations
 {{ codestop }}

-### Avoiding BRITE setup
+### Avoiding files used in later versions of anvi'o

+As anvi'o has expanded, new types of KEGG files have been included in the data pack.
+We highly recommend including these files, as this program does by default, when downloading and setting up KEGG data.
+However, options are available to skip these files -- perhaps you're a rebel, or adverse to change, or something is not working on your computer... whatever, all good by us.

+It should make sense to you that these flags do not work when setting up from a KEGG snapshot that already includes the newer types of files.

+#### BRITE hierarchies

-As of anvi'o `v7.1-dev` or later, KEGG BRITE hierarchies are added to the %(modules-db)s when running this program with `--mode modules`.
-If you don't want this cool new feature - because you are a rebel, or adverse to change, or something is not working on your computer, whatever - then fine.
-You can use the `--skip-brite-hierarchies` flag:
+As of anvi'o `v7.1-dev` or later, [KEGG BRITE hierarchies](https://www.genome.jp/kegg/brite.html) are added to the %(modules-db)s when running this program with `--mode modules`.
+These hierarchies are especially useful for classifying and making sense of KOs and other KEGG data.
+To avoid these files, use the `--skip-brite-hierarchies` flag:

 {{ codestart }}
 anvi-setup-kegg-data --mode modules --skip-brite-hierarchies
 {{ codestop }}

-Hopefully it makes sense to you that this flag does not work when setting up from a KEGG snapshot that already includes BRITE data in it.
+#### Reaction network

+As of anvi'o `v8.0-dev`, [KEGG binary relations files](https://www.genome.jp/brite/br08906) are included in KEGG data when running this program with `--mode modules`.
+These are needed for %(reaction-network)s construction by %(anvi-reaction-network)s, which is how biochemical data associated with KOs is now interpreted and analyzed.
+To avoid these files, use the `--skip-binary-relations` flag:

+{{ codestart }}
+anvi-setup-kegg-data --mode modules --skip-binary-relations
+{{ codestop }}

+#### Pathway visualization

+As of anvi'o `v8.0-dev`, [KEGG pathway map](https://www.genome.jp/kegg/pathway.html) PNG and KGML files are included in KEGG data when running this program with `--mode modules`.
+These are needed by %(anvi-draw-kegg-pathways)s to visualize anvi'o data in the context of biochemical pathways.
+To avoid these files, use the `--skip-map-images` flag:

+{{ codestart }}
+anvi-setup-kegg-data --mode modules --skip-map-images
+{{ codestop }}

 ### How do I share this data?
 Suppose you have been living on the edge and annotating your contigs databases with a non-default version of %(kegg-data)s, and you share these databases with a collaborator who wants to run downstream programs like %(anvi-estimate-metabolism)s on them.
 Your collaborator (who has a different version of %(kegg-data)s on their computer) will likely get version errors as detailed on the %(anvi-estimate-metabolism)s help page.